Maria Martinez

 Maria Martinez was from the San Ildefonso Pueblo, a community located 20 miles northwest of Santa Fe, New Mexico.
 At an early age, she learned pottery skills from her aunt and recalls this "learning by seeing" starting at age eleven, as she watched her aunt, grandmother, and father's cousin work on their pottery during the 1890s.
-During this time, Spanish tinware and Anglo enamelware had become readily available in the Southwest, making the creation of traditional cooking and serving pots less necessary.
-Traditional pottery making techniques were being lost, but Martinez and her family experimented with different techniques and helped preserve the cultural art.
+During this time, Spanish tinware and Anglo enamelware had become readily available in the Southwestern United States, making the creation of traditional cooking and serving pots less necessary.
+Traditional pottery-making techniques were becoming less common, but Martinez and her family experimented with different techniques and helped preserve the cultural art.

 Early life

-Born to in San Ildefonso Pueblo, New Mexico to Tomas and Reyes Pena Montoya, Maria had four sisters: Maximiliana (Ana), Juanita, Desideria, and Clara.
+Maria Poveka Montoya was born c.
+1886 or 1887.
+Born in San Ildefonso Pueblo, New Mexico to Tomas and Reyes Pena Montoya, Maria had four sisters: Maximiliana (Ana), Juanita, Desideria, and Clara.
 Maria was the middle child.
 Her aunt, Nicolasa, taught her clay work.
-Maria and all four of her sisters made pottery, and some examples of her sisters' pottery can be seen in exhibits.
-She told people that she saw an alien on a mountain at eight.
-Her given name Po've'ka in the Tewa language means pond lily or water lily.
+Martinez and all four of her sisters made pottery, and some examples of her sisters' pottery can be seen in exhibits.
+Her given name Po've'ka in the Tewa language means 'pond lily' or 'water lily'.

 History

 During an excavation in 1908 led by Edgar Lee Hewett, a professor of archaeology and the founder and director of the Museum of New Mexico in Santa Fe, examples of black-on-white biscuit ware pottery were discovered.
 While searching through the sandy dirt and red clay of the New Mexico desert terrain, broken pieces of biscuit ware were uncovered.

-It is a common misconception that, "during the end of the 18th century, the use of plant pigments and finely powdered mineral substances became the preferred technique of painting and slowly caused the extinction of glazed pottery".
+It is a common misconception that "during the end of the 18th century, the use of plant pigments and finely powdered mineral substances became the preferred technique of painting and slowly caused the extinction of glazed pottery".

-In reality, the nearby inhabitants of Santa Clara Pueblo, had produced the highly burnished black pottery, since the 1600s.
+In reality, the nearby inhabitants of Santa Clara Pueblo, had produced the highly burnished black pottery, since the 17th century.

-Hewett sought a skilled pueblo potter who could re-create biscuit ware.
-His intention was to place re-created pots in museums and thus preserve the ancient art form.
-Maria Martinez was known in the Tewa pueblo of San Ildefonso, New Mexico for making the thinnest pots in the least time; therefore, Hewett saw her as the perfect Pueblo potter to bring his idea to life.
+Between 1907 and 1909, Hewett sought out skilled Pueblo potters who could re-create the ancient pots in biscuit ware.
+His intention was to place recreated pots in museums and thus preserve the ancient art form.
+Maria Martinez was known in the Tewa pueblo of San Ildefonso, New Mexico for making thin pots quickly.
+Therefore, either Hewett or his associate, Kenneth M. Chapman, chose Maria as one of several Pueblo potters who would bring his idea to life.

 This work was distinct from, but invariably confused with (in the popular narrative) the matte black on polished blackware that Maria and her husband experimented with and perfected on their own and for which there was no prior precedent, contrary to popular myth.